 Before answering how I can calculate tax for my nanny, nanny-housekeeper or housekeeper, it’s important to understand: Why Do I need to declare and pay Tax and NI deductions from my nanny’s wage on her behalf to the Government?

 It’s never been so clear for families since the COVID-19 emergency that declaring your nanny’s tax and NI has made a great difference between those who have and who haven’t done so.
 It’s in national emergencies that citizens are able to ask for and receive help from the Government.

 Those families that had this process already up to date with their nannies went through a smooth process of requesting help to furlough them since the lockdown situation made it impossible for some nannies to commute to their workplaces.
 As a result, some families were unable to pay their nanny’s salaries, given the scenario that some of them are owners of businesses that are currently closed or not working at 100% capacity.
 Very importantly, we cannot forget that it is mandatory for families to declare their nannies’ Taxes and NI.

 Are you a Little Ones client?

-If you have recently hired or are considering hiring a nanny, housekeeper or au pair through Little Ones, our monthly payroll service is completely free for 6 months from your nanny’s start date.
-Please note that our weekly and fortnightly payroll service has an £80 surcharge.
+If you have recently hired or are considering hiring a nanny, housekeeper or au pair through Little Ones, our monthly payroll service is completely free for 3 months from your nanny’s start date.
 Please call the Little Ones Nanny Payroll team for more information on 0207 183 6795.